DanielKote/Foreman2/README.md

 ![7: Presets](https://puu.sh/Im6B4/0a6aef4421.jpg)

 All the currently saved presets (in the Preset folder) are listed here.
 You can check their mods & difficulty options in the list on the right by clicking on the preset you wish to see.
 To import a new preset you must prepare your Factorio game to the settings you wish - such that if you created a brand new game with the default options it will be the kind of preset you wish to see.
 Once that is done, exit out of Factorio, click 'import new preset from Factorio' browse to find the Factorio location (its the main install folder with 'bin' and 'data' folders - if using the steam version it should auto-locate for you), choose the difficulties you wish to use, give the preset a name, and click import.
+If you are using advanced options (such as --mod-directory) that change the mod folder location from the default, you can manually search for the mod folder.
+Otherwise it is best to leave the 'Mod Folder Location' blank and the importer will auto-locate your mods for you.

 If you have more than 1 preset currently in your list, you can compare 2 presets to see any differences between them.
 Rather helpful to find what changes the newly updated mods have brought that might impact your game.